For Your Garden - November 2012

 Native plants provide beauty as well as food and shelter for wildlife.
 Native species are adapted to the Illinois climate.
 They require little or no watering and are resistant to drought, insects and most diseases.
 Because they are perennials, you can welcome their presence year after year.

-ironweed (Vernonia sp.)
+Missouri ironweed (Vernonia missurica)

 Photo © Illinois Department of Natural Resources

 Ironweed is a common plant in Illinois, growing in open woods, prairies and roadsides.
 The plant may grow to five feet tall.
 Stems are unbranched except immediately below the flower heads.
 The leaves are arranged alternately along the stem and are toothed along the edges.
 The underside of each leaf is finely pitted.
 The purple flowers are produced in clusters at the top of the plant from July though September.